vaersaagod/seomate/README.md

 template variable, that directly ties into the fluent [Schema API](https://github.com/spatie/schema-org/blob/master/src/Schema.php).

 _This method uses the exact same approach and signature as [Rias' Schema plugin](https://github.com/Rias500/craft-schema).
 If you're only looking for a way to output JSON-LD, we suggest you use that plugin instead_.

 ### Things that SEOMate doesn't do...
 So much!

+### SEO Preview on Craft 3.2

+Note that for Craft CMS 3.2+, SEO previews are implemented as a custom **[Preview Target](https://docs.craftcms.com/v3/sections-and-entries.html#preview-targets)** (Entries only, Categories and Commerce Products still use the legacy Live Preview functionalty).
+Preview Targets being a Craft Pro feature only, this means that SEOMate's SEO preview functionality is *not* available for Entries in Craft Solo 3.2+ installs.

 ---